mehulagg/gitlab_test/doc/ci/yaml/README.md

 - `when` - [reference](#when)
 - `environment:name`
 - `environment:action`
-- `stage` should be the same as the `review_app` in order for the environment to stop automatically when the branch is deleted

 Additionally, both jobs should have matching [`rules`](../yaml/README.md#onlyexcept-basic) or [`only/except`](../yaml/README.md#onlyexcept-basic) configuration.
 In the example